Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

     3. Many California tribes not federally recognized
     4. Tribes denied access to federal/state lands to harvest plants and animals
     5. Fire Prohibition Policies
-        - Fire Exclusion – Spanish, Mexican and Russian Colonists
+        - Fire Exclusion - Spanish, Mexican and Russian Colonists
-        - Fire Suppression – American period
+        - Fire Suppression - American period
-            - 1890s – Sequoia and Yosemite
+            - 1890s - Sequoia and Yosemite
-            - 1900s – Elsewhere in California
+            - 1900s - Elsewhere in California
 - Upshot for Tribes:
     - A. Not allowed to implement Indigenous landscape Stewardship practices
     - B. Poor Health of CA Environments
         - Fire Suppression Policies:
             - Major Impacts to indigenous plants and animals
             - fuel loads increase
             - less ecological diversity
             - loss of patchy mosaic
             - Some Native species disappeared
             - fire adverse species take over
             - hydrology affected
-            - some ecosystems – become endangered  (e.g., coastal prairies)
+            - some ecosystems - become endangered  (e.g., coastal prairies)

 ## Native Activism
-- 1960s – Native Activism, part of broader Civil Rights Movement in USA
+- 1960s - Native Activism, part of broader Civil Rights Movement in USA
     - Protest series of issues: discrimination, poverty, unemployment, religious freedom, fair housing, broken treaties, lack of resources
     - Natives not given right to vote until 1924 Snyder Act
     - Some states did not allow Indians to vote until 1950s, 1960s
-- 1968 – Civil Rights Act signed by President Johnson
+- 1968 - Civil Rights Act signed by President Johnson
     - Guaranteed rights to not only African-American, but American Indians
-- 1968 – when American Indian Movement Founded (AIM)
+- 1968 - when American Indian Movement Founded (AIM)
     - Advocate for rights on Native people
-- 1968-1971 – Occupation of Alcatraz Island by tribes
+- 1968-1971 - Occupation of Alcatraz Island by tribes
-- Post-1968 – series of protests, demonstrations, marches for American Indian causes
+- Post-1968 - series of protests, demonstrations, marches for American Indian causes

 ## Tribal Revitalization In California
-- Last few decades – major renaissance with Tribes
+- Last few decades - major renaissance with Tribes
 - Keep in mind that Tribes still facing many issues
     - Poverty
-    - Unemployment – not much of a land base, FAR from urban jobs
+    - Unemployment - not much of a land base, FAR from urban jobs
-    - Addiction issues – alcohol, drugs
+    - Addiction issues - alcohol, drugs
     - Health issues, such as diabetes, obesity
     - Gang issues with younger tribal members
     - Still explicit discrimination
 - But despite these lingering problems from colonization
     - Major transformations taking place in many tribal groups
     - Restoration of local habitats -- Crucial part of this process
     - But need to look as this within broader context
-    - Tribal revitalization – involves various facets of Native Life TODAY
+    - Tribal revitalization - involves various facets of Native Life TODAY
 1. Native Languages
     - Estimated that 80-100 languages spoken in California -- but many languages endangered
 - Legacy of Colonialism
     - Indian Boarding Schools (late 1800s-mid 1900s)
     - Assimilation Policy of US Government Carlisle Boarding School, Pennsylvania Sherman Institute, Riverside, CA
-    - “Civilize” Indian Children away from negative influences of parents, tribes
+    - "Civilize" Indian Children away from negative influences of parents, tribes
         - Children forcibly removed from home and sent to Boarding Schools
         - Taught Western ways
         - Speaking Native Languages Forbidden!
-    - By mid-1900s – Many Tribes Facing Crisis with Their Languages
+    - By mid-1900s - Many Tribes Facing Crisis with Their Languages
         - Only half of Native languages in CA still spoken
-    - Leanne Hinton – UC Berkeley
+    - Leanne Hinton - UC Berkeley
         - 90% of Native Languages in CA may disappear
     - Major Push Today: language training for California tribes
         - The Advocates for Indigenous California Language Survival
         - "Breath Of Life" workshop Program